 Don’t diversify by sector, focus on industry and then classify your investments as offense, defense, and neutral.
 You’ll still need to decide on a ratio …

-The other classification you want to do is market capitalization and also provided by default with the screeners.
-The smaller the company, the riskier basically.
+The other classification you want to do is market capitalization also provided by default with the screeners.
+The smaller the company, the riskier.
 Since you look at sector diversification to manage risks, company size also plays a part …

 Offense Is The Best Defense